siuusunn/ga-project-1-snake-game/README.md

 (snake[0] - width <= 0 && directionOfTravel === "up"))
 ```

-Second step is to check if the snake is hitting its own body:
+Second step was to check if the snake is hitting its own body:

 ```js
 if ((directionOfTravel === "right" && cells[snake[0] + 1].classList.contains("snake")) ||